 Flowers unisexual, dioecious, clustered into spikes opposite leaves.
 Male inflorescence 3~5.5 cm long; Pedicels slightly shorter than petiole, inflorescence axis slightly hirsute; Bracts rounded, subsessile, shield, ca. 1 mm in diameter, margin irregular, ventral covered with white shag; 2~3 stamens, filaments short.
 Female inflorescence shorter than leaf blade; Pedicel and petiole equal in length; Bracts and inflorescence axis identical to male inflorescence; Ovary globose, free, 3~4 stigmas, linear, pubescent.
 Berry globose, brownish yellow, 3~4 mm in diameter.
 Its flowering period is from May to August.

 Ecological Environment: The plant grows in lowland forests, climbing trees or rocks.
-It prefers the environment of high temperature, moist, static wind, with choosing the structure is good, easy to drain, the soil layer is deep, relatively fertile, slightly acidic or neutral sandy loam is planted had better.
-The plant is distributed in the coastal areas and Islands of south China and other provinces.
-It also distributed in other areas of East Asia.
+It prefers the environment of high temperature, moist, static wind, with choosing the structure is good, easy to drain, the soil layer is deep, relatively fertile, slightly acidic, or neutral sandy loam.
+The plant mainly distributes in the coastal areas and Islands of south China and other areas of China.
+It also distributes in other areas of East Asia.